hyperledger/indy-node/design/anoncreds.md

     1. One needs to be able to get all REVOC_DEFs created by the given Issuer DID.
     1. One needs to be able to get all REVOC_DEFs created by the given Issuer DID for the given CRED_DEF.

+### Technical goals
+* Define how Schemas, CreDefs and RevocDefs are identified (seqNo, UUID, primary key tuples?)
+* Define how to deal with Requirements 6.
+* Define Revocation-related transactions and necessary changes in indy-node.

+### Referencing Schema and CredDef in Credentials and Proofs
+* Schema is referenced by unique `SchemaUUID`.
+    * Created for each new Schema.
+    * This is different from Schema Issuer DID (DID used to send `SCHEMA` txn) which can be the same for any number of Schemas.
+* CredDef is referenced by unique `CredDefUUID`.
+    * Created for each new CredDef.
+    * This is different from CredDef Issuer DID (DID used to send `CRED_DEF` txn) which can be the same for any number of CredDef.
+* RevocDef and RevocReg are referenced by unique `RevocDefUUID`.
+    * Created for each new RevocDef.
+    * Used to update RevocReg.
+    * This is different from RevocDef Issuer DID (DID used to send `REVOC_DEF` txn) which can be the same for any number of RevocDef.

+### How Prover and Verifier get keys for Credentials and Proofs
+* Proofs and credentials come with `schemaUUID`, `credDefUUID`, `revocDefUUID`.
+* Also there is `issuanceTime` attribute in each credential (which can be disclosed in the proof).
+* Prover/Verifier looks up SCHEMA using `GET_SCHEMA(schemaUUID)` request to the ledger
+* Prover/Verifier looks up CRED_DEF using `GET_CRED_DEF(credDefUUID, issuanceTime)` request to the ledger
+* Prover/Verifier looks up REVOC_DEF using `GET_REVOC_DEF(revocDefUUID, issuanceTime)` request to the ledger
+* Prover looks up REVOC_REG to update the witness for the given `timestamp` using `GET_REVOC_REG(revocDefUUID, timestamp)` request to the ledger
+* Verifies looks up REVOC_REG to get accumulator value for the given `timestamp`
+ using `GET_REVOC_REG(revocDefUUID, timestamp)` request to the ledger
+* Prover and Verifier should look up REVOC_REG by the same `timestamp` when generating and verifying the proof.

 ### Changes in Anoncreds Protocol

 * Each Credential must have a reserved mandatory attribute: `issuanceTime`.